argoproj-labs/old-argo-dataflow/docs/DATAFLOW_VS_X.md

 * If you're executing 100s or 1000s tasks rather than processing data.
 * If your data is stored as files in a bucket.
-* Your processing some large files.
+* If you're processing some large files.
 * If your data is in S3/HDFS/Git or other file/bucket storage.
 * If you're doing batch processing.